Photo: Northern Lights winery (courtesy of winery)

 The winery is managed by Doug Bell, his

-brother, Pat, and their mother Brenda.
+father, Pat, and his mother Brenda.
 The winery idea was sparked when Pat

 Bell was British Columbia’s minister of agriculture from 2005 to 2008, with responsibility